sbanik2/GAP-Nanoclusters/README.md

 ## Dataset

 The training and test datasets are made available **upon request**.

 The **ground state polymorphs** of the elemental nanoclusters and a portion of the **validation dataset** are publicly accessible via the [Quantum Cluster Database (QCD)](https://muellergroup.jhu.edu/qcd/).

+Additionally, all QCD configurations **relaxed using the GAP model** are provided in this repository under the `qcd_gap_relaxed/` directory.

 ---